-*With reference to the Landes de Gascogne Forest

 Table 2.
 Sampling strategies (SS1, SS2 and SS3) of 2,552 seedlings in three maritime pine clonal seed orchards (CSO) over three pollination years.

+Seed orchard age is calculated from the time of the CSO plantation (which occurs one year after the grafting of the scion on a two years old rootstock).